osrf/gazebo_tutorials/aerodynamics/tutorial.md

 gz topic -e /gazebo/default/cessna_c172/state
 ~~~

+In the Gazebo window, right click on the model and press `Follow`.
+The user
+camera will follow the plane during the flight and you will not loose it.

-Go ahead and press 'a' to increase the thrust up to 50% (0.5).
+Go ahead and press '1' to start the preset for take-off.
 The propeller
 should start spinning and the model should gain speed along the landing strip.

-Press 'x' to change ailerons and flaps up to 30 degrees (0.52 rads).
-Your model
-should take off.

-Restore ailerons and flaps to 0 degrees by pressing 's' to make the Cessna
-cruise.

-You can press 'f' and 'v' to change de rudder angle and make the plane to turn
-and face the landing strip.

-Shutdown the engine by pressing 'z' until the thrust is 0 and press 's' to set
-flaps and ailerons to 30 degrees again.
-If you're a good pilot you should be
+Use the `Down-key` smoothly to pitch up and take-off.
+Try to balance the plane
-able to land on the ground.
+on the air with the arrow keys.

+You can explore all the different control combinations detailed before while
+you are flying.

+<iframe width="420" height="315" src="https://youtu.be/iMHGnEhOIhs" frameborder="0" allowfullscreen></iframe>